uvarc/rc-website/README.md

 * Actions then synchronizes the published HTML, JS, CSS, images and files to Amazon S3.
 * Finally, the build invalidates the CloudFront cache that serves out the actual website.

-Build+deployment generally takes 70 seconds and can be monitored using the [GitHub Actions dashboard](https://github.com/uvarc/rc-website/actions) for this repository.
+Build+deployment generally takes approximately 80 seconds and can be monitored using the [GitHub Actions dashboard](https://github.com/uvarc/rc-website/actions) for this repository.

 ### Pushing to Production